Civil and Environmental Engineering

 Graduate Certificate in Environmental Modeling (9 credits)

-The Environmental modeling Graduate Certificate is an online or residential program focusing on the tools and methods for modeling environmental impacts of systems.
+The Environmental Modeling Graduate Certificate is an online or residential program focusing on the tools and methods for modeling environmental impacts of systems.
 Students will learn basic environmental modeling methods such as chemical fate and transport, risk assessment, and systems analysis.
-The Certificate balances an introduction to environmental issues with a deep dive into environmental modeling.
+The certificate balances an introduction to environmental issues with a deep dive into environmental modeling.
 Students will gain perspective on the kinds of problems that can be solved with environmental modeling and will also acquire valuable modeling skills.
 Moreover, the coursework will cover a broad range of applications, making it relevant for varied scientific and engineering domains.

 The 2 required courses in the certificate include: